 In addition to these coverages, Massachusetts homeowners may want to consider flood insurance, especially if their home is located along the coast.

 Is homeowners insurance required in Massachusetts?

-You don’t have to have homeowners insurance in Massachusetts.
+You are not required to have homeowners insurance in Massachusetts.
 However, if you have a mortgage on your home, your lender may require it.
 If you cannot afford to repair or replace your home if it is damaged, you may still want to consider purchasing adequate homeowners coverage to protect your asset.

 How much does homeowners insurance cost in Massachusetts?

-On average, a home insurance premium in Massachusetts costs $1,488 per year.
-But the actual amount you’ll pay depends on your city, your age, your claims history, the size of your home and more.
+On average, a homeowners insurance premium in Massachusetts costs $1,307 per year.
+However, the amount you pay may differ as it depends on your city, your age, your claims history and the features and age of your home.

 What is the best homeowners insurance in Massachusetts?

 If you are searching for the best homeowners insurance in Massachusetts, consider the types of coverage you need to protect your home, belongings and finances.
 Get quotes from several insurance companies offering coverage to compare.
 This process can help you find the best homeowners insurance for your Massachusetts home at the best price.